 The online renewal system will be open in March 2019 for individuals holding a full license in audiology or speech-language pathology with an expiration date of May 31, 2019.

-The online renewal system will close at exactly midnight on June 30, 2018.
-Renewal applications must be completed by midnight on May 31, 2018 to avoid assessment of the late fee.
-A late fee of $100.00 is automatically assessed from June 1, 2018 through June 30, 2018.
+For audiologists and speech-language pathologists the online renewal system will close at exactly midnight on June 30, 2019.
+Renewal applications must be completed by midnight on May 31, 2019 to avoid assessment of the late fee.
+A late fee of $100.00 is automatically assessed from June 1, 2019 through June 30, 2019.
 Please note that the Board cannot waive fees for any reason.

 For individuals that obtained their initial full license in audiology or speech-language pathology between December 1, 2017 and November 31, 2018 the continuing education requirement is subject to the prorated amount.
 See the table on the Professionals page for more information.